Markcreator/minecraft2vrcraft/README.md

 ## Overview

-Minecraft2VRCraft is a Bukkit plugin designed to export Minecraft world data in the format that can be used in VRCraft.
+Minecraft2VRCraft is a Bukkit plugin for Minecraft 1.20 and higher servers designed to export Minecraft world data in the format that can be used in VRCraft.
 This plugin allows players to export sections of their Minecraft world and save the export data to a file.

 ## Installation